quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part06_Tracking_Down_I.md

 :p Why is the example given an illusory promise?
 ??x
 The example provided ("For $10,000, I’ll either sell you my car or I won’t") is illusory because it doesn't create a binding contract.
-The seller isn't committed to selling the car; they can choose not to sell it even if the buyer agrees to buy it for $10,000.
+The seller isn't committed to selling the car; they can choose not to sell it even if the buyer agrees to buy it for$10,000.

 Therefore, both parties aren't bound by this agreement, making it an example of an illusory promise. x??